-Notice is given that the Delaware State Housing Authority (DSHA) will conduct two Public Hearings concerning the submission of their Moving To Work Annual Plan for FY2021 to the U.S. Department of Housing and Urban Development (HUD).
-This Plan outlines the activities of the Moving To Work Program as well as the sources and uses of funding that DSHA will implement during the twentieth year of the Moving to Work Demonstration.
+Notice is given that the Delaware State Housing Authority (DSHA) will conduct two Public Hearings concerning the submission of their Moving To Work Annual Plan for FY2022 to the U.S. Department of Housing and Urban Development (HUD).
+This Plan outlines the activities of the Moving To Work Program as well as the sources and uses of funding that DSHA will implement during the twenty-first year of the Moving To Work Demonstration.